On this page you will find the yearly revised Corporate Governance Statement and related up to date info and links.

 According to the Finnish Auditing Act (2007/459), the aggregate duration of the consecutive terms of the person acting as the auditor in a public company may not exceed seven years.

-Sanoma’s insider regulations comply with the Insider Guidelines issued by NASDAQ OMX Helsinki Ltd.
+Sanoma’s Insider Policy complies with the Guidelines for Insiders issued by Nasdaq Helsinki Ltd.

 According to Sanoma's Insider Policy a person who has learned Inside Information may not use the information by acquiring or conveying Sanoma’s Financial Instrument (either on his own behalf or on behalf of another, directly or indirectly), or give advice on their acquisition or disposal (either directly or indirectly).
 This also applies to advice not to trade.
 Any person possessing Inside Information related to Sanoma’s Financial Instruments is not allowed to disclose Inside Information.
 The duty of confidentiality does not restrict information from being given by such employees who need to share this information to fulfil their tasks for Sanoma.